Flink Kubernetes Deployment¶

 To help managing snapshots, there is another CR called FlinkStateSnapshot

-The following Dockerfile is used for deploying a solution in application mode, which packages the Java Flink jars with the app, and starts the main() function.
+The following Dockerfile is used for deploying a solution in application mode, which packages the Java Flink jars with the app, and any connector jars needed for the integration and starts the main()

 FROM flink